Guest Author Interview: Graeme Brown by Cassiel Knight

 Will Lesterall has grown up in the safety of his father’s castle, where tales of the outside world ruled by warring kings and creatures of nightmare have never seemed a threat.

 Yet on the night celebrating the two hundredth year of the sacred Pact that has kept Fort Lesterall safe, a secret intrigue ripens, and in the course of a few hours Will is confronted with a choice greater than he can comprehend.

 Join an unlikely hero as destiny pulls him into the middle of an ancient conflict between fallen gods and ambitious women, one that demands blood, both holy and wicked, and the power of an ancient fire bound in steel.

 As swords clash below a watching wood, hope and betrayal war as fiercely as fear and valor, and whether he lives of dies, Will Lesterall will never be the same.

 I took the liberty of posting some of Graeme’s artwork from his site here.
 Aren’t these gorgeous?
 I see a iPhone case I must now go and order. <grin> Take a few minutes and check out his beautiful designs and the nifty and useful things you can get them on.
 Now, off to shop!

-Posted on December 27, 2012, in Cassiel Knight and tagged artist, Champagne Book Group, design, fantasy, Graeme Brown, guest author, journey, mandela, publishing, Winnipeg, writing.
+Posted on December 27, 2012, in General and tagged artist, Cassiel Knight, Champagne Book Group, design, fantasy, Graeme Brown, guest author, journey, mandela, publishing, Winnipeg, writing.
 Bookmark the permalink.
 3 Comments.